This Diamond python has a focal bacterial dermatitis lesion. Photo by Dr. Oliver Funnell

 It is common while treating water turtles to use a technique called dry-docking (keeping an aquatic turtle out of the water) for one to two hours daily, or longer as necessary; this allows topical treatment to be applied more efficiently, and the drying may help treat pathogenic bacteria.

 It is important to give the treatments prescribed by your veterinarian exactly how and for the length of time they are prescribed.
 Treatments typically should not be discontinued before the patient is brought back to the clinic and the progress or resolution of lesions has been assessed by your veterinarian.

 The same ball python as above after surgical debridement of the bacterial dermatitis lesions.
 Photo by Dr. Sarah Barnes.

 Prognosis And Prevention

 Prognosis will depend greatly on the severity and extent of lesions, the nature of any underlying disease, and the ability to pinpoint and correct husbandry deficiencies.
 Scarring is a common outcome of dermatitis and should not be confused with active lesions.
-These cutaneous scars in reptiles appear as unpigmented, whitish/grayish, smooth, sometimes with a black rim, or contracted or wrinkled areas, where lesions previously existed.
+These cutaneous scars in reptiles appear as unpigmented, whitish/grayish, smooth, sometimes with a black rim, contracted (shrunken, tighter), or wrinkled areas, where lesions previously existed.

 Bacterial dermatitis in captive reptiles reflects husbandry inadequacies and/or underlying disease.
 As our understanding of the care of various captive reptile species increases, the incidence of bacterial dermatitis is likely to decrease.